zoriya/Kyoo/transcoder/docs/FMP4_MIGRATION.md

 **Approach B.** It is the only option that keeps the lazy-window cutting and ready-detection machinery exactly as-is, yields an elst-free init that is shared across every window for free, and was validated end-to-end across a real window boundary.
-The required per-segment box-strip + `tfdt` patch is small, deterministic, and done once per segment.
+The only per-segment work is a single `tfdt` shift, done once per segment.

 ### Implementation (Approach B, as built)